mshiltonj/resource-routing/README.md

 Resource Routes expects all your controllers to be in the same directory.
 A good recommendation is PROJECT_ROOT/controllers or PROJECT_ROOT/app/controllers.

-Resource Routes expects all and to be named like foos_controller.js For example, if you have a User resource or model you want to manage.
+Resource Routes expects all controller to be named with common convention of [entities]_controller.js, like 'posts_controller.rb' or 'comments_controller.rb'

+For example, if you have a User resource or model you want to manage.
 Resource Routes expects you to manage it with a users_controller.js file.
-If they don't match this convetion, they may not be found.
+If they don't match this convention, they may not be found.

-Requires express:
+Resource Routes depends on the express.js engine.

+Example usage:

     // get your app
     var express = require('express');